 At this point I think it’s necessary to give a little bit of background.
 Girls have often shied away from studying physics.
 The IoP has long recognised this as an issue.
 In previous reports it has investigated the reasons for this.
 It found that girls attending independent same sex schools were much more likely to study the subject than those at mixed sex state schools.
 In other words, the environment a child was studying in had a huge impact on what they studied.

 With the Opening Doors report, the IoP has taken a step further.
 It has questioned why boys are more likely to study physics and less likely to study languages and English Literature.
 It has even queried why poor academic achievement by boys isn’t seen as a gender issue.

 I have found the report and its suggestions to be fascinating reading.
 I won’t claim Opening Doors is perfect.
 I’m personally very supportive but parts of it do make me wince a little.
-Although well balanced it does make repeated references to feminism as opposed to equalities and the examples of good practice it highlights almost exclusively benefit female school pupils.
+Although well balanced, the good practice it highlights almost exclusively benefit female school pupils.

 A further worry is the way the report has been interpreted and applied by some schools.
 I’ve read two different news reports in two different newspapers stating that schools have established girl-only groups to police playgrounds and report any sexist language they hear to teaching staff.
 This is a foolhardy response that sends completely the wrong message to both boys and girls.